John Narborough: Commissioner of the Navy, treasure hunting and death

 In 1680 Narborough was appointed Commissioner of the Navy, an office he held until his death in 1688.
 During those years he was a patron to a treasure hunter from New England, invested in an expedition by William Phips to find wrecked Spanish treasure ships in the Caribbean, and sought for the support of Charles II and others in the venture.
 Phips's first expedition, made in 1682 and funded by New England investors, was marginally successful.
 His second, in 1683–1685, was less successful, but gained valuable leads, and Narborough helped him to raise funds for a third expedition.
 Departing in September 1686, Phips located a valuable wreck in February 1687 and returned to England with treasure valued at over £200,000, which gained him approbation and a knighthood.
 After this success, Narborough decided to lead a follow-up expedition in the following year.
 Returning to the wreck, the English found it had been discovered by others.
 They recovered only about £10,000 of treasure before Narborough fell ill and died at sea in May 1688.

 Narborough had bought the Knowlton Court estate, near Dover, from the executors of Sir Thomas Peyton, and so was buried in St Clement's Church.
 His eldest son John was created a baronet in November 1688 (see Narborough Baronets) in honour of his father.
 Sir John died with his brother James and their stepfather Admiral Sir Cloudesley Shovell aboard HMS Association during the Scilly naval disaster of 1707.
 Narborough's widow is buried in St Paulinius's Church, Crayford, where there is a memorial to her and her second husband.
 Narborough's two sons were buried in the Old Town Church on St Mary's, Isles of Scilly.

 Knowlton Court passed to Narborough's daughter Elizabeth, who had married Sir Thomas D'Aeth in 1701.

-Memorials
+Legacy

 Knowlton church has monuments to Sir John and to his sons.
 The latter depicts the grounding of the Association.
-The island of Fernandina, westernmost in the Galapagos archipelago, was originally named Narbrough Island in his honour by the 17th-century buccaneer William Ambrosia Cowley.
+Fernandina Island, westernmost in the Galapagos archipelago, was long named Narbrough or Narborough Island in his honour by the 17th-century buccaneer William Ambrosia Cowley.

-Narborough had served as cabin boy to Christopher Myngs, and his cabin boy was Cloudesley Shovell.